 Bagnall Laboratory

-The Bagnall Laboratory looks for new genetic causes of inherited heart disease and sudden cardiac death in young individuals.
-We aim to increase the accuracy of genetic testing in these conditions and improve clinical management for affected families.
+We’re looking for new genetic causes of inherited heart disease and sudden cardiac death in young people.

 - Sudden cardiac death